 Very good portability: child scripts will be saved/loaded together with their associated object.
 Using child scripts, you are able to create extremely portable code and simulation models that do not need to rely on any system specific plugin.
 A fully functional model can be contained in a single file (usable without modification across various platforms), which is not the case when relying on plugins for model control.
 Additionally, and for the same reason, models relying on child scripts require no maintenance over time (e.g. a new OS version will not require you to adjust portions of code or recompilation, as you might have to do when using plugins).

 Inherent scalability: if an object that has an attached child script is duplicated, its child script will also be duplicated.
-The duplicated child script's content will be identical to the original child script's content, however, the duplicated child script will know that is was duplicated and redirect object access correctly (e.g. if the original child script is accessing robot, then the duplicated child script will automatically append a name index to robot in order to access the duplicated robot and not the original one).
-Refer to the section on accessing general-type objects programmatically for more details.
-The automatic name index adjustment allows duplicating objects and behavior without having to rewrite / adjust any code.
+The duplicated child script's content will be identical to the original child script's content, however, the duplicated child script will know that is was duplicated and redirect object access correctly, if relative paths were used for object access.
+Refer to the section on accessing scene objects programmatically for more details.

 No conflict between different model versions: if you modify the child script of a given model (e.g. to customize it to your needs), this will have no consequence on other similar models.
 This is a much more critical aspect when relying on plugins instead of child scripts for model control: indeed, with plugins you always run the risk of having conflicts with previous plugin versions.